ScrumFacilitators/measuringoutcome-en/README.md

 ## To make your life easier.

 To make life easier, we've included a manual on how to facilitate this exercise and a Cheat Sheet where all the Key Value Measures (KVMs) are explained so relax...
 Now you can focus totally on the exercise as a facilitator.
-Have fun!

 ## Releases